tashajeske/Numerical-Solutions/Euler.md

 **Results:**
 ```
-The approximate value of y at x0 = 5.01093
+The approximate value of y at x = 0 is 5.01093
 ```

 **Last Modification Date:** March 19, 2018